Group of Pro Football Hall of Famers threaten boycott as they seek insurance, pay from NFL

-Eric Dickerson and 20 other members of the Pro Football Hall of Fame are threatening to boycott the organization's annual induction ceremony unless all Hall of Famers receive health insurance and an annual salary, according to a letter obtained and published by ESPN on Tuesday.
+WASHINGTON, D.C. — Eric Dickerson and more than a dozen other members of the Pro Football Hall of Fame are threatening to boycott the organization's annual induction ceremony unless all Hall of Famers receive health insurance and an annual salary, according to a letter obtained and published by ESPN on Tuesday.

 In the letter, which is addressed to NFL Commissioner Roger Goodell, NFL Players Association executive director DeMaurice Smith and Hall of Fame president David Baker, the Hall of Famers cite the league's growing revenue — which was estimated to be around $14 billion in 2017 — and say they deserve to be treated like "the founders and early employees of a wildly successful business."